Soil stripping

 What color disc should I use to strip my floor?

-As a general rule, the usual black stripping disc colour is preferred.
-However, a preliminary test must be carried out.
-Alternatives can be brown, blue or green for very fragile floors.
+Generally, the standard black stripping disc color is preferred, but a preliminary test should be carried out.
+Alternatives can be brown, blue, or green for very fragile floors.

-Conversely, for stronger stripping, Hi Pro stripping discs allow for a deeper action.
+Conversely, for heavier stripping, Hi Pro stripping discs allow for deeper action.

 • French company